stargate/data-api/docker-compose/README.md

 * You can specify an image tag (version) of the Data API using `-j [VERSION]`, or use the `-l` tag to use a locally built image with the latest snapshot version.

-* The scripts default to using the Java-based image for Data API, you can specify to use the native GraalVM based variant using `-n`.

 * You can change the default root log level for the Data API using `-r [LEVEL]` (default `INFO`).
 Valid values: `ERROR`, `WARN`, `INFO`, `DEBUG`

 * You can enable reguest logging for the Data API using `-q`: if so, each request is logged under category `io.quarkus.http.access-log`